 Step 1.4.2: Fixed Fire Protection Systems

-1.4.2-A Question: Does the degraded or non-functional detection or fixed suppression system adversely affect the ability of the system to protect any equipment important to ?
+1.4.2-A Question: Does the degraded or non-functional detection or fixed suppression system adversely affect the ability of the system to protect any equipment important to SSD?
 O Yes – Continue to Step 1.5.
 O No – Screen to Green, no further analysis required.

 Step 1.4.3: Fire Water Supply

-1.4.3-A Question: Would adequate fire water capacity (flow at required pressure) still be available for protection of equipment important to in the most limiting location onsite?
+1.4.3-A Question: Would adequate fire water capacity (flow at required pressure) still be available for protection of equipment important to SSD in the most limiting location onsite?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to Step 1.5 (Phase 2) or Phase 3, as appropriate.

 Step 1.4.4: Fire Confinement

-1.4.4-A Question: Will the degraded fire confinement element continue to provide adequate fire endurance (including protection from the transmission of flames, smoke, and hot gases) to prevent fire propagation through the fire confinement element, given the combustible loading and location of equipment important to in the fire area of concern?
+1.4.4-A Question: Will the degraded fire confinement element continue to provide adequate fire endurance (including protection from the transmission of flames, smoke, and hot gases) to prevent fire propagation through the fire confinement element, given the combustible loading and location of equipment important to SSD in the fire area of concern?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to next question.

 1.4.4-B Question: Is there an adequate automatic suppression system on either side of the fire confinement element?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to next question.

-1.4.4-C Question: If the fire finding involves an open or degraded fire door, is there any equipment important to in the affected fire areas?
+1.4.4-C Question: If the fire finding involves an open or degraded fire door, is there any equipment important to SSD in the affected fire areas?
 O Yes – Continue to the next question.
 O No – Screen to Green, no further analysis required.

 1.4.4-D Question: If the fire finding involves failure of a fire door to properly latch, but did not affect the ability of the fire door to close, does the fire door protect an area with a gaseous fire suppression system: O Yes – Continue to Step 1.5.
 O No – Screen to Green, no further analysis required.

-1.4.4-E Question: If a fire were to spread from one fire area (the exposing fire area) to another (the exposed fire area) due to the degraded fire confinement element, would any additional targets be damaged in the exposed fire area that could impact the credited strategy for the exposing fire area (targets include post-fire components or other plant components whose loss might lead to a demand for (e.g., a plant trip))?
+1.4.4-E Question: If a fire were to spread from one fire area (the exposing fire area) to another (the exposed fire area) due to the degraded fire confinement element, would any additional targets be damaged in the exposed fire area that could impact the credited SSD strategy for the exposing fire area (targets include post-fire SSD components or other plant components whose loss might lead to a demand for SSD (e.g., a plant trip))?
 O Yes – Continue to next question.
 O No – Screen to Green, no further analysis required.

-1.4.4-F Question: re the additional damage targets sufficiently nearby in the adjoining compartment such that they could be affected by a fire spreading due to the deficiency in the fire confinement element (e.g., a cable that passes through multiple fire areas)?
+1.4.4-F Question: Are the additional damage targets sufficiently nearby in the adjoining compartment such that they could be affected by a fire spreading due to the deficiency in the fire confinement element (e.g., a cable that passes through multiple fire areas)?
 O No – Screen to Green, no further analysis required.
 O Yes – Continue to Step 1.5.

 Step 1.4.5: Manual Fire Fighting